CodeYourFuture/syllabus/docs/git/desktop/lesson.md

 **Session 1: Goals and Expectations**

-**Session objective:** The presentation below aims to identify your goal(s) for being on the CYF software development course; to highlight the expectations CodeYourFuture has for its trainees; and to introduce the concept of progressing from the Intro to Digital, Fundamentals courses to the software development course.
+**Session objective:** The presentation below aims:

+- to identify your goal(s) for being on the CYF software development course
+- to highlight the expectations CodeYourFuture has for its trainees
+- to explain the progress from Intro to Digital to Fundamentals course, and then to the Software Development course.

 [Goals and Expectations](https://docs.google.com/presentation/d/154zub_LucLpwO_qThkbymArqDIfCfrMu40IDUvguq-I/edit#slide=id.gaa71b86f5e_0_0)